 Low Income Programs

 A variety of programs provide financial assistance for those who are in need.
-Learn more about the programs offered by Hawaiian Electric, non-profit partnerships, and what our employees are doing to provide assistance to Hawaii’s low income families.
+Learn more about the programs offered by Hawaiian Electric and non-profit partnerships to provide assistance to Hawaii’s low income families.

 How We Can Help You